DanielTomala/Magnates-Wizards/README.md

 # Magnates & Wizards

 Student project for second semester of Computer Science studies.
 Project was created by group of four students (Zuzanna Damszel, Ireneusz Okniński, Paweł Rogóż, Daniel Tomala), but I was one of main contributors.
-Game was created in C++ with usage of SFML library
+Game was created in C++ with usage of SFML library.
 It's turn-based game, where two players compete against each other to kill all opponent's heroes.
 Every player has to choose four heroes out of eight available.
 Following, player has to choose a style for each hero, there are three of them: long attack range, large damage and balanced.
 Game ends, when one of the players kills all opponent's heroes.

 There are eight heroes classes, which differ from each other: